 Go On A Shopping Spree

-With the right places and the right prices, the shopaholic in you can have an excellent shopping for bags, shoes, and clothes in Barcelona.
+With the right places and the right prices, the shopaholic in you can have excellent shopping for bags, shoes, and clothes in Barcelona.
 Well known Spanish brands like Zara and Mango offer some great choices for you to update your wardrobe with.
 True fashionistas can, of course, look out for more customized options like Zazo & Brull.
 Cuervo Cobbleblack Bird can also be checked out for its amazing collection of accessories.

 15. Celebrate A Local Festival – One Of The Recommended Things To Do In Barcelona

 Want to participate in the week-long Festes de la Merce in Barcelona?
 Then visit the city in September when the famous festival begins in the Spanish city.
 The festival is a grand celebration of Catalan culture.
 Civilians and tourists party all week on the streets and the beaches.
 You can witness great performances, exhibitions, seafront airshows, dazzling fireworks and many such activities.
 It is truly an atmosphere of grandeur, music, and lights.

 One of the most relaxing places in Barcelona can be a bar terrace where you can enjoy delicious cocktails or a cold beer and take in the views.
 Tapa bars like Bar Colombo offer an open terrace overlooking the port where you can munch on tapas and gulp down beers.
 Many other bars and cafes like Bar Kasparo and Bar Calders offer excellent open spots to sit back and enjoy an evening.

 Las Ramblas is a boulevard situated in the heart of Barcelona, and it is absolutely a must-visit place in the city.
 Simply strong along the street and absorb the atmosphere.
 There are many street performances here that you can enjoy at random.
 Go to the top of the Columbus Monument at the end of your stroll and enjoy a breathtaking panoramic view of the city.